What is hypertropia?

 Hypertropia is a form of vertical strabismus (eye turn), or misalignment of the eyes that occurs when one eye turns upward.
 When the eye turns downwards it called hypotropia.

-Hypertropia is usually diagnosed in childhood, though it can also affect adults as a result of an eye injury or eye disease and can be consistent, or intermittent— only occurring as a result of fatigue or stress.
+Hypertropia is usually diagnosed in childhood, though it can also affect adults as a result of an eye injury or eye disease and can be constant or intermittent— only occurring as a result of fatigue or stress.

-Hypertropia is uncommon, occurring in only 1 in 400 children
+Hypertropia is uncommon, occurring in only 1 in 400 children.

 - Eye strain

 - Tilting head for attempt at clearer vision